-- 5.35 The North West River Basin Management Plan provides a framework for protecting and enhancing the benefits provided by the water environment across Greater Manchester and beyond.
+- lower risk of flooding, new development must provide wider benefits to the community and can be made safe from flooding for its lifetime. - 5.35 The North West River Basin Management Plan provides a framework for protecting and enhancing the benefits provided by the water environment across Greater Manchester and beyond.
 It sets out legally binding objectives for the quality of water bodies, with the default being that they should be classified as 'good' overall based on their ecological status or potential and their chemical status.
-Very few water bodies in Greater Management currently reach the required standard. - 5.36 Addressing this will require a wide range of measures, including naturalisation of watercourses, reductions in storm overflow sewage discharges, better land management, and improved management of surface water.
+Very few water bodies in Greater Management currently reach the required standard.48 - Addressing this will require a wide range of measures, including naturalisation of watercourses, reductions in storm overflow sewage discharges, better land management, and improved management of surface water.
 Some of these actions will also assist in managing flood risk.
 For example, the use of natural flood management measures that work with natural processes can provide multiple benefits for people and wildlife, helping to restore habitats, improve water quality and reduce soil erosion, as well as lowering peak flows and flash flooding.
 Sustainable Drainage System (SuDS) schemes can provide appropriate solutions to addressing both flood risk and water quality issues and are mandatory for major development unless clear evidence indicates that they would be inappropriate. - 5.37 In addition to the general need to improve water quality, the Environment Agency has defined source protection zones for groundwater sources such as wells, boreholes and springs used for public drinking water supply.
-The control of potentially contaminating activities is particularly important in these locations. - 5.38 Climate change and population and economic growth can put increasing pressure on the available potable water supply for homes and businesses.
+49 The control of potentially contaminating activities is particularly important in these locations. - 5.38 Climate change and population and economic growth can put increasing pressure on the available potable water supply for homes and businesses.
 It is important that water is conserved and efficiently used as much as possible to help build resilience to periods of drought; avoid over abstraction; reduce carbon emissions from water treatment and disposal; and protect river and wetland habitats from degradation.